brayrpgs/GLOB-IMPORT-EXPORT-MODULE/README.md

 ---

-## 📊 Jira Friendly Viewer

-A cleaner and more user-friendly way to visualize **Jira** projects.
-This project allows you to **import and export** Jira data and view it in a simplified interface — no complex setup, just a better way to look at your projects.

 ## ✨ Features

-- **Project visualization**: Load Jira project data and display it in a more organized, easy-to-read format.
+- **Project visualization**: Load Jira project data.
 - **Import & export**: Bring data from Jira and export it in a simplified format.
-- **User-friendly interface**: Focused on what matters, without the clutter.
 - **Containerized**: Ready to run in any **Docker**-compatible environment.

 ---